Numerical Sets: Natural Numbers, Integers, Rational Numbers, Irrational Numbers, and Real Numbers

 To avoid mistakes when determining, it is convenient that we briefly write down the requirements for each numerical set:

-Irrational number – >cannot be represented as a fraction
+Irrational number – >cannot be expressed as a fraction of integers

 Now we will review each number and see how many sets each one corresponds to: